laurenchilutti/GFDL_atmos_cubed_sphere/CODE_STYLE.md

 ### Derived types

 * Type names must be in CapitalWord format.
-* Doxygen description on the line before the type definition.
+* Description on the line before the type definition.
 * Inline doxygen descriptions for all member variables.

 ## Functions
 * Functions should include a result variable on its own line, that does not have a specific intent.
-* Inline doxygen descriptions for all arguments, except the result variable.
+* Inline descriptions for all arguments, except the result variable.
-* Doxygen description on the line(s) before the function definition.
-This must specify what the function is returning using the `@return` doxygen keyword.
+* Description on the line(s) before the function definition.
+Specify what the function is returning (with the `@return` doxygen keyword if using doxygen).

 ## Blocks
 * terminate `do` loops with `enddo`